softservedata/devopsweb/PracticalTask1/finish/text.md

 ## Finish

-The end of first practical task
+The end of practical task

 _**DevOps Practical Development**_